DaBest890/cody-bots/README.md

 ```

 Restart RuneMate and try again.
-By default, IntelliJ projects are stored in:
+By default, RuneMate bots are stored in:

 ```
-C:\Users\Your-User-Name\Your-Projects-Folder\
+C:\Users\Your-User-Name\Your-Projects-Folder\Your-Project-Name\build\libs
 ```
 You can set a different location, but make sure to adjust paths accordingly.